More choices and stable premiums for 'Obamacare' next year

 Independent experts say it's more complicated than that.

-They credit the Trump administration for working with a dozen states to approve waivers that can bring down premiums by setting up a backstop system for paying bills from the costliest patients.
+They credit the Trump administration for working with a dozen states to approve waivers that can bring down premiums by setting up a backstop system to pay bills from the costliest patients.

-However, they say the original design of the law's subsidies is probably the major stabilizing force.
-People eligible for financial assistance are insulated from price spikes because they pay only a fixed percentage of their income for premiums.
+However, experts say the original design of the law's subsidies is probably the major stabilizing force.
+People eligible for financial assistance are insulated from price spikes because they pay only a fixed percentage of their income.
+Because their own costs didn't change much, customers with subsidies kept coming back to the market through years of double-digit increases in list-price premiums.

 "As long as the subsidies are in place the changes that are happening ... are not going to push this market off a cliff," Standard & Poor's director and lead analyst Deep Banerjee said.